-Heartburn is a symptom of acid reflux.3 Acid reflux, also known as gastroesophageal reflux, occurs when stomach acid comes back up into your esophagus.3 Generally, your lower esophageal sphincter works to prevent acid reflux.3 However, our bodies aren’t perfect, and many people experience acid reflux every once in a while.
-If you experience acid reflux often, frequent heartburn may result as a symptom.
+Acid reflux, also known as gastroesophageal reflux, occurs when stomach acid comes back up into your esophagus.4 Generally, your lower esophageal sphincter works to prevent acid reflux; however, our bodies aren’t perfect, and many people experience acid reflux every once in a while.4 If you experience acid reflux often, frequent heartburn may result as a symptom.

 What you eat on a daily basis can trigger heartburn.
-Foods that trigger heartburn include:
+Foods that trigger heartburn include:3

 - Spicy foods